-More than just a map, MapsIndoors is a location intelligence platform designed to elevate the navigation experience as you know it.
+More than just a map, MapsIndoors is a dynamic mapping platform designed to elevate the navigation experience as you know it.
 This includes features like turn-by-turn navigation, dynamic integrations that can show real-time data, heat-mapping, and much more to efficiently guide you through even the most complex of buildings.

 #1.
 Control people flow with heat-mapping

 With a MapsIndoors solution, facility management will be able to detect large gatherings of people in one place via heat-mapping.
 This can be used to identify crowds and motion patterns that could potentially turn into bottlenecks at busy spots like security check, check-in desks, and passport control.
 A feature like this allows management to be able to relocate staff and send in additional personnel for busy tasks before the crowds grow too big.